-This aim of this case report is to raise awareness of ureteral endometriosis in women of reproductive age with hydronephrosis in the absence of urolithiasis to enable early diagnosis and prevent loss of renal function.
+We report the case of a 44-year-old Asian woman with right ureteral endometriosis who presented to our institution with catamenial right flank pain but no other symptoms of endometriosis.
+This case was considered important because of the unusual location and the absence of endometriosis symptoms other than catamenial right flank pain and hydroureteronephrosis.
+The aim of this case report is to raise awareness of ureteral endometriosis in women of reproductive age with hydronephrosis in the absence of urolithiasis to enable early diagnosis and prevent loss of renal function.

-The nonspecific symptoms of ureteral endometriosis can result in incorrect diagnosis, with renal damage as a result of prolonged hydronephrosis.
-A high index of suspicion and use of imaging modalities enable earlier diagnosis and preservation of renal function.
+Nonspecific symptoms and incorrect diagnosis of ureteral endometriosis can result in renal damage as a result of prolonged hydronephrosis.
+Therefore, physicians should suspect ureteral endometriosis in reproductive age women with unilateral or bilateral distal ureteral obstruction of uncertain cause.
+A high index of suspicion and use of imaging modalities enable earlier diagnosis, preservation of renal function, and improved prognosis.

 Traşcă ET, Traşcă E, Tiţu A, Riza ML, Busuioc I. Ureteral stenosis due to endometriosis.
 Rom J Morphol Embryol.
 2012;53:433–7.
 PubMed